-When working boulders into the landscape, dig a hole and plant the boulder no deeper than one-third its size to make it look as natural as possible.
+When working boulders into the landscape, dig a hole and place the boulder no deeper than one-third its size to make it look as natural as possible.
 Use different sizes of rocks in the rock garden for natural appeal.
 Position the rocks so they look as if they belong in the landscape.
+Do not attempt to lift heavy rocks without help and proper equipment.
 Rock suppliers sell a wide assortment of rocks for the avid rock gardener.
 Other businesses such as nurseries and home supply centers sell rocks as well.

-Using native plants in the rock garden provides a low maintenance garden as native plants require less care than non-native or hybrid varieties.
-Plants for the rock garden include sedum, ornamental grasses, native plants, moss, Japanese maple, juniper, sandwort, and yarrow.
+Using native plants in the rock garden provides a low maintenance garden as native plants generally require less care than non-native or hybrid varieties.
+Plants for the rock garden include sedum, ornamental grasses, native plants, moss, Japanese maple, juniper, sandwort and yarrow.
 Varying the height, color and texture of rock garden plants creates an attractive landscaped bank.
 Consider the soil conditions, sun requirements and water needs of individual plants, before purchasing them.

-Some of the materials used in building terraces for banks include landscaping timbers, railroad ties, concrete blocks, bricks, rocks, boulders, decorative landscaping stones and salvaged curbstones.
-Before starting any landscaping project check local codes for city regulations.
+Some of the materials used in building terraces for banks include landscaping timbers, concrete blocks, bricks, rocks, boulders, decorative landscaping stones and salvaged curbstones.
+Before starting any landscaping project, check local codes for municipal regulations.
 Building terraces necessitates additional dirt to fill them.
 Construct terraces into a series of steps that follow the slope of the bank, then fill them with dirt and add plants, if desired.